 10% of the total number of employees

-If you do not offer a traditional group health plan to any of your employees, these class size minimums don’t apply.
+If you don't offer a traditional group health plan to any of your employees, these class size minimums don’t apply.

-Remember, in order to use their individual coverage HRA amount, employees must be enrolled in individual health insurance coverage, like a plan purchased through the Marketplace or from a private insurance company, or have Medicare coverage (Parts A and B or Part C).
-Short-term plans, or other limited benefits coverage like dental or vision insurance, don’t meet this requirement.
-There must be reasonable procedures in place to substantiate that employees and their families covered by the individual coverage HRA are enrolled in individual health insurance coverage.
+Remember, to use their individual coverage HRA amount, employees must be enrolled in individual health insurance coverage, like a plan purchased through the Marketplace or from a private insurance company, or have Medicare coverage (Part A and Part B, or Part C).
+Short-term plans, or other limited benefits coverage, like dental or vision insurance, don’t meet this requirement (PDF, 408 KB).
+There must be reasonable procedures in place (PDF, 70 KB) to confirm that employees and their households covered by the individual coverage HRA are enrolled in individual health insurance coverage.

 You should consider how your employees can get individual health insurance coverage when picking a start date.
-For example, offering an individual coverage HRA starting on January 1 allows employees to choose coverage during the individual market’s annual Open Enrollment Period, and in most cases plan deductibles reset on January 1 each year.
-If you’re ending a traditional group health plan coverage to offer an individual coverage HRA, or a class of employees is offered a new individual coverage HRA, your employees may qualify for a Special Enrollment Period.
+For example, offering an individual coverage HRA starting on January 1 allows employees to choose coverage during the individual market’s annual Open Enrollment Period, and in most cases, plan deductibles reset on January 1 each year.
+If you’re ending a traditional group health plan to offer an individual coverage HRA, or a class of employees is offered a new individual coverage HRA, your employees may qualify for a Special Enrollment Period.
 To enroll in or change coverage through this Special Enrollment Period, employees can submit an application on HealthCare.gov and include information about when their HRA can start.

 If you’re an employee who has been offered an individual coverage HRA by your employer, learn more about individual coverage HRAs and the Marketplace.